 Is gardening to save money possible?
-Here are ten tried-and-true, easy to grow vegetables, fruits, and herbs to get the most bang for your buck.
+If you grow the right things, yes!
+Here are ten high yield, low cost, easy to grow, vegetables, fruits, and herbs to get the most bang for your buck.

-One question I hear often is “does gardening really save money?"
+One question I get often is, "Does vegetable gardening really save money?"

 - What your family likes (food waste = money waste)